-One of the biggest changes that allowed for personal growth and the start of Greens Gone Wild, was the choice to eliminate alcohol from my life.
-Remaining sober, caring for my father for five years, and building my business have been my three greatest accomplishments to date.
+One of the biggest changes that allowed for personal growth and the start of Greens Gone Wild, was the choice to take a lengthy break from alcohol.
+The break, caring for my father for five years, and building my business have been my three greatest accomplishments to date.
 I am extremely proud of how far I have come, where I am going, and how far I plan to take this business."

 "I had the pleasure of meeting Zach Meier in February of 2017.
 We worked in the same restaurant for over a year, until he left to pursue bigger and better things.
 A couple of years passed, and as I began developing the concept and product for my business, a friend recommended that I find a business partner.
 At first I thought, “No, this is my baby.”
 But then I realized that founding a food startup is a massive undertaking.
 Additionally, I enjoy the company of others, so the thought of having someone by my side to help see this dream come to fruition really excited me!
 It occurred to me that bringing a professional chef on board could move the business forward in amazing ways.
 I immediately thought of Zach, and I’m so grateful that he agreed to join Greens Gone Wild as my chief chef officer!".